TheCodeheadMT/Learning-Python-Data-Management/5. Intro to Pandas/Day 5 - Intro to Pandas.md

-# Pandas Part 1 - Introduciton and Basic Operations
+# Lesson 4: Introduciton and Basic Operations with Pandas

 ## What is pandas?